corndel-swe/algo-dojo-java/src/main/java/com/corndel/trees/done_counter/instructions.md

-# Count Completed Tasks
+# Count Done Tasks

 ## The problem

 You are given a tree of tasks.
 Each task has a `done` property that is either `true` or `false`, and a `children` property that is a list of `Task`.

-Complete the two methods on the `CountCompleted` class, the methods should return the number of completed tasks in the given tree, including the root and all descendants.
+Complete the two methods on the `DoneCounter` class, the methods should return the number of completed tasks in the given tree, including the root and all descendants.

 With each method take a different approach:

-- `CountCompleted.countCompletedIterative`: uses an iterative approach
+- `DoneCounter.countIterative`: uses an iterative approach
-- `CountCompleted.countCompletedB()`: uses recursion
+- `DoneCounter.countRecursive`: uses recursion

 ---

-## Iterative approach: `CountCompleted.countCompletedIterative`
+## Iterative approach: `DoneCounter.countIterative`

 Use a stack to simulate walking through the tree.